phonlab-tcd/An-Scealai/docs/frontend/frontend.md

   }
 ```

-* the function ```ngOnInit``` is run every time the component is loaded and is normally the first function declared in the component.
+* the Angular function ```ngOnInit``` is run every time the component is loaded and is normally the first function declared in the component.
 ```ts
   ngOnInit() {
     ...